The core components of a successful travel risk management (TRM) solution

 Organizations with a global reach often require employees to travel near and far.
 Now more than ever, businesses have a duty of care to ensure the safety, well-being, and security of their workforce, no matter the destination.
 To ensure traveling employees are kept safe, organizations must prepare their people for potential risks and keep them informed throughout their journey, providing further assistance and care if needed.
 Organizations should also be asking pressing questions to any provider in detail about their solution and the simplicity and reliability of its functionality.

 With travel risks constantly evolving, keeping travelers safe has become more complicated.
-Now, to be a truly resilient organization and maintain compliance with duty of care standards, businesses must have a travel risk management solution capable of achieving a 360-degree view of traveler risk while adapting to changing circumstances.
+Now, to be a resilient organization and maintain compliance with duty of care standards, businesses must have a travel risk management solution capable of achieving a 360-degree view of traveler risk while adapting to changing circumstances.

 The groundwork for any successful TRM solution starts at the pre-trip level.
 Organizations must confirm that the proper policies and procedures are in place before traveling begins.
 Once confirmed, organizations should ensure they have clear and accurate real-time data of ongoing or potential travel risks, and a plan to deal with them if they unfold.

 Once a trip is completed, the work isn’t finished.
-A successful TRM solution should measure areas of success and improvement: allowing organizations to adapt and scale as needed to current or developing threats.
+A successful TRM solution should measure areas of success and improvement, allowing organizations to adapt and scale as needed to current or developing threats.
 With post-trip data, organizations can better gauge what’s working while maintaining compliance levels.

-“With the reality of the new hybrid workforce and upswing in business travel, advanced Travel Risk Management features and services now available through Everbridge become even more important for fulfilling Duty of Care and building enterprise resilience,” said Julie Deppe, Director of Product Management at Everbridge.
+“With the reality of the new hybrid workforce and upswing in business travel, advanced Travel Risk Management features and services now available through Everbridge become even more important for fulfilling duty of care and building enterprise resilience,” said Julie Deppe, Director of Product Management at Everbridge.
 “Customers seek one single pane of glass to view and manage critical events, mass notification and travel risk and assistance services.
 Everbridge uniquely addresses this pressing customer need.”

 Everbridge has become even more committed to helping organizations fulfill their duty of care by enhancing enterprise resilience.
 The realization of this commitment is best represented in the newfound (and full) integration of Everbridge’s Travel Risk Management (TRM) and Critical Event Management (CEM) solution.